yxlin/yxlin.github.io/_docs/cognitive-model/lba.md

   type      = "norm")
 ```

 This specific design assumes no manipulation, affecting any the LBA
 parameters.
 That is, no factor affects any latent cognitive
 processes (e.g., drift rate, response threshold etc.).
 The only effect
-is that the
-drift rate for a correct response is usually
+is that the drift rate for a correct response is usually
 larger than that for an error response (from psychological literature ).
-This is artificial set at
+This is artificially set at

 > constants = c(st0 = 0, sd_v.false = 1, mean_v.false = 0),

 , which enforces **mean_v.false = 0**.
-This is to enforce the
+This is to presume
-assumption (also frequent observed phenomenon) that manifested
+(also frequent observed phenomenon) that manifested
 accuracy rate should usually be greater than chance (50%).

 1. Fast and error prone performance